ericboxer/Weigl-Python/readme.md

 # Weigl Python Interface
-This class allows for easy Python integration when using Weigl Show Controll Devices.
+This class allows for easy Python integration when using Weigl Show Control Devices.

 ### Usage
 Simple enough - import the class and call each device on the network as an object.